 The BC COVID-19 Symptom Self-Assessment Tool by the BC Ministry of Health will help determine if you may have symptoms.
 Learn what to do if you have symptoms or tested positive here.

 If needed, please connect with your doctor/primary care provider (or Island Health at 1-844-901-8442), or call 8-1-1.

 Call the provincial 1-888-COVID19 line for non-medical COVID-19 information.

 Visit the Pathways Community Services Directory for useful COVID-19 resources.

 Flu shot information is available at islandhealth.ca/flu and in the Pathways Medical Care Directory.

 Accessing community resources

 The Pathways Community Service Directory website makes it easy for patients to find and access community resources in your area or online.
-It includes Covid-19 information and it covers key areas like Addictions, First Nations Services, LGBT2Q+ Supports, Maternity Care, Mental Health, Seniors Services, Wellness Supports, and more.
+It covers key areas like Addictions, COVID-19, First Nations Services, LGBT2Q+ Supports, Maternity Care, Mental Health, Seniors Services, Wellness Supports, and more.